-The Unitarian Universalist Association expects all of its member congregations to be welcoming to individuals and families regardless of sexual or affectional orientation, gender identity or expression, race or ethnicity, ability/disability, class, age, or citizenship status.
+The Unitarian Universalist Association expects all of its member congregations to welcome and value diversity of sexual and affectional orientation, gender identity and expression, race and ethnicity, ability/disability, class and educational background, age, and citizenship status.

 But theoretical welcome is very different from lived welcome.
 How can we truly embody a spirit of radical hospitality?
 Here are some ideas to deepen your congregation's welcome and inclusion!

 - Nurturing inclusivity in our congregations: resources for deepening age, racial/ethnic, sexual orientation, gender identity/expression, ability, and class/education diversity

 - Ten things your congregation can do to become more welcoming to lesbian, gay, bisexual, transgender, and queer people

 - The Welcoming Congregation Program

 - Welcoming Congregation refresher programming

 - Inclusive language guidelines

 - Examples of welcoming language for bylaws, programs of service, congregational websites, etc.